 The procession itself winds through the town, and consists of all sorts of acts, traditional dancing, walking processions and finally the floats upon which the scenes of the story are acted out.
 I featured in that.
 From the float platform the instruction is to stand still in pose for about two hours and act with a serious expression'.
 This is made difficult; firstly, progressive freezing fosters the desire to move, secondly, students yelling Jurietto-sensei' (Juliette teacher) is hardly conducive to maintaining a serious expression'.

 The final stretch down Ako's main street, as the winter sun sinks low in the sky, is the defining moment.
 As announcements are made for each character, NHK television reporters film and people cheer, the two freezing hours suddenly seem worthwhile again.
-I found out later that a similar festival is also held on the same day at Sengakuji, Tokyo, the Ronin's burial place.
+I found out later that a similar festival is also held on the same day at Sengakuji Temple, Tokyo, where the 47 Ronin are buried.

 The Chushingura story today

 The year 2002 saw the 300-year anniversary of the incident, and no dimishment in popularity of the story.
 There have been 34 television adaptations of Chushingura in the twentieth century and 13 in the last decade alone.

 Contemporary adaptations feature all the current fans' stars, from Matsudaira Ken to Kimutaku (singer from SMAP), evidence that the story still commands attention.
 How is that that Chushingura popularity persists?

 It may be that the story encompasses several attractive qualities for modern Japanese; endurance of the unbearable for a long time before attainment of a collective goal; a revenge occurring as an expression of loyalty to a master; characters in the story are caught in a complex web of loyalties that demand devotion to and sacrifice for an altruistic cause.